MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 .. code-block:: python

-    # STEP 4B: Run a global optimizer using differential evolution
+    # Run a global optimizer using differential evolution
     # This is useful when the surface is noisy or has many local minima.
     res_de = problem.minimize_with_de(
         popsize=10,